calcite/espefuse-js/README.md

-TS port of espefuses tool.
-Only the esp32s3 variant is supported.
+## Javascript port of espefuses

+**Only the esp32s3 variant is partially supported.**

+---

+`argparse` (parsing cmd line arguments) part of esptool is not implemented.
+The part is responsible for preprocessing user inputs (e.g. transform MAC address in string format to binary representation).

+(Only burnEfuse operation is performing ArgValue check.)

+TODO

+---

-EspEfuses settings:
+#### EspEfuses settings:

  - esp: esptool-js instance
  - skipConnect: `boolean = false` (assume esptool-js instance is connected if `true`)